-Telling stories of people and places not fully represented in the media or pop culture is at the heart of Reframing Rural's mission.
+Telling stories of people and places not fully represented in the media or pop culture is at the heart of Reframing Rural's mission to reframe the narrative on rural America.
 TedGlobal speaker and writer Chimamanda Adichie recognizes this phenomenon as the “danger of a single story.”
 Single stories, or stereotypes of rural people in the news leads to their dehumanization, further wedging the divide between city and country, republican and democrat, and myriad binaries that are uncreative and damaging.

 For those with a rural background, Reframing Rural provides a place where people’s experiences can be validated.
-For those generationally removed from their rural roots, the initiative inspires curiosity in rural Americans whose stories cannot be told through election maps or newspaper headlines.
+For those generationally removed from their rural roots, the initiative inspires curiosity in rural Americans whose stories are not being fully told through election maps or newspaper headlines.

 Reframing the Narrative on Rural America

 Megan Torgerson launched Reframing Rural while an MFA student at Seattle University.
 Watch her thesis presentation Reframing Rural: Rewriting the Narrative on Rural America from June, 2020.